Maronato/vue-toastification/README.md

 - Remove toasts programmatically
 - Update toasts programmatically
 - Define behavior per toast
-- Pause toast when hovering and when window loses focus 👁
+- Pause toast when hovering and when the window loses focus 👁
 - Fancy progress bar to display the remaining time
 - Use your themes and animations easily
 - And much more!